Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 Figure~\ref{mkh8} shows a composite picture of four cavities with different mixtures, obtained by numerically tracking the contours of initially circular blobs for different mixing protocols or initial positions.
 The colored circles represent the initial position of the blobs.
 The upper, lower, and right cavities represent the results of mixing with the same periodic protocol with $ H = $ 4 after 12 periods ($ M $ = 12).
 The left cavity, in which the initial blob is spread slightly throughout the cavity region, demonstrates the result of mixing for $ H = 2$.
 Despite the fact that for this specific case the mixing process was performed for twice as long, i.e., during 24 periods ($ M $ = 24) so that the general work $ W = {\Theta} (a + b) M / {(\theta_0 a)} = 3HM $ for all the cavities is the same, the results of the mixing in the four cases are different.
 The best mixing corresponds to the case represented in the lower cavity, where the initial spot is divided into four small round spots, placed in different parts of the cavity.
-The upper picture corresponds to the mixing of one blob placed initially around a single hyperbolic periodic point of period-1 (see \textcite{Krasnopolskaya1999}, and \textcite{Krasnopolskaya2004}) for the protocol with $ H = 4 $.
-Since the selected periodic point is hyperbolic, through it the unstable manifold passes on, and points in its vicinity are characterized by chaotic trajectories (i.e., exponentially diverging from each other), the initial green blob becomes fairly uniformly distributed throughout the cavity.
+The upper picture corresponds to the mixing of one blob placed initially around a single hyperbolic periodic point of period-1 for the protocol with $ H = 4 $ \cite{Krasnopolskaya1999,Krasnopolskaya2004}.
+Since the selected periodic point is hyperbolic, the unstable manifold passes through it, and points in its vicinity are characterized by chaotic trajectories, the initial green blob becomes fairly uniformly distributed throughout the cavity.
 The right cavity gives the result of mixing with the same protocol as in the upper cavity, but with a slightly different initial position of the blob.
 In this case, the spreading of the blob over the cavity is less efficient.
 The left cavity shows the worst mixing result: the initial position of the spot was chosen around elliptic points of period-1 (for a single protocol $ H = 2 $).
+Under this protocol there is one elliptic period-1 point.
 An initial blob placed around an elliptical point results in very poor mixing.
 The areas around the elliptic points are only slightly deformed during the mixing protocol, returning all material in the area around the elliptic point \cite{Meleshko1996_2}.